misirov/Python3-reRejetto-2014-6287-version/README.md

-# Python3-reRejetto-2014-6287-version
-Rejetto HTTP File Server (HFS) 2.3.x - Remote Command Execution (2) with a Python 3 touch
+# Python 3 Rejetto HTTP File Server (HFS) 2.3.x - Remote Command Execution (2)
+Original code from the exploit database: https://www.exploit-db.com/exploits/39161

+Python 2 is deprecated and urllib2 not functional on Python 3.
+Using the requests library instead solves the issue.